elunna/hackem/hackem_changelog.md

 - (q) mangler
 - (q) Jumbo the Elephant
 - (q) juggernaut
-    - Buffed significantly: Now is NASTY
+    - Buffed significantly from SlashEM
-    - Removed G_NOHELL tag from juggernaut so they can appear anywhere.
+    - Removed G_NOHELL tag from juggernaut so they can appear in main dungeon.
     - Added fire/poison/shock/sleep/acid/stone/death/drain/sickness resistances
     - Added infravision, regeneration, M1_MINDLESS
     - Changed juggernaut MR to 70, AC to -4,  speed to 15